sudesokin/Voice-Draw/README.md

 ## Get in Touch

 For queries, support, or discussions on collaboration, please don't hesitate to reach out to me at [sudesokin@gmail.com](mailto:sudesokin@gmail.com).

+## Notes
+- The initial focus is on rapidly creating an artificial intelligence application prototype, deliberately overlooking various crucial aspects such as scalability, performance, cost, aesthetics, responsibility, and revenue model.
+- The prototype is developed quickly to showcase capabilities without immediate concern for scalability, efficiency, financial implications, design, ethical considerations, or revenue generation strategies.
+- There's an emphasis on the importance of considering cost management when transitioning from a prototype phase to developing a fully-fledged product.
+- It's recommended to host open-source AI models, such as Whisper and Stable Diffusion, on a private server to effectively manage costs and enhance performance, especially in terms of response times.
+- Suggests exploring prompt engineering on GEMINI for versatile (multi-form) usage of the AI application, encouraging further investigation into how to effectively interact with or utilize AI systems for various applications.